Web Access and Flash Player Security

 How do I let games created with Stencyl access the web when testing locally?

-To allow games made with Stencyl to access the web when testing them locally, you need set the permissions for Game.swf in the Global Security Settings Manager on Adobe's website.
+To allow games made with Stencyl to access the web when testing them locally, you need set the permissions for your game's SWF in the Global Security Settings Manager on Adobe's website.
 Below is a screenshot of what the panel looks like as well as what the location for a Stencyl game would be.

-Unless you maintain multiple copies of Stencyl for testing purposes, you will most likely have one location to specify.
+Unless you maintain multiple copies of Stencyl for testing purposes, you will have just one location to specify.

-The location of Game.swf is "../Stencyl/plaf/flash/Game.swf" The location of the Stencyl directory may vary depending on the OS and where it is installed.
+The location of your SWF differs on each computer depending on the OS and where your workspace is installed.
 Below are some example locations that the directory could be installed in:

 A Quick Way to Set Permissions